Keyboard Typing

 Treat this as a priority.
 Ideally, your CV and academic history should have already given us a good idea of your achievements to date, so be sure to tell us why you are pursuing postgraduate study and why you have chosen your programme of interest.
 You should be able to link your past experiences to your suitability for the programme and expand on anything else that is relevant.

-This question is your opportunity to show us how you will enhance the college experience of those around you and how you will make the most of your time at the Business School.
+This is also your opportunity to show us how you will enhance the college experience of those around you and how you will make the most of your time at the Business School.
 Think about how you will make the campus community a better place, whether this be through participation in extracurricular activities or interactions with staff and students across campus.

 Is there anything I should not write about in my personal statement?